rackerlabs/technical-blog/content/blog/2021/index.md

 ---

-"This blog introduces the methods on how to use Database Configuration Assistant (DBCA), a new feature in Oracle 19c to clone a remote pluggable database (PDB) into a container database (CDB) without taking backup of the source database."
+This blog introduces the methods on how to use Database Configuration Assistant (DBCA), a new feature in Oracle 19c to clone a remote pluggable database (PDB) into a container database (CDB) without taking backup of the source database.

 <!--more-->